 What happens next?

-Once we have investigated the application, we will send you a written notice.
+Once we have investigated the application for deferral of rent, we will send you a written notice.
 If your application is approved, the notice will state the time for which the deferral applies.

 While the deferred rent must still be paid after the deferral period ends, no penalty interest is payable by the lessee or licensee on the deferred rent for that period.
 All approved deferrals will be reviewed to ensure the circumstances are still current.